omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 ssh $USER@$REMOTE_SERVER -p $PORT
 ```

-You can disable password logins by changing `sshd_config` file on your server as follows:
+You can disable password logins by changing the `sshd_config` file on your server as follows:

 ```
 sudo nano /etc/ssh/sshd_config
 ```

-Scroll to `# Change to no to disable tunnelled clear text passwords` section and change `PasswordAuthentication` from `yes` to `no` as follows:
+Scroll to `# Change to no to disable tunneled clear text passwords` section and change `PasswordAuthentication` from `yes` to `no` as follows:

 ```
 PasswordAuthentication no